 Cross-Purchase Buy-Sell (Personally Owned)

-Cross purchase buy-sell agreements are between the various business owners.
+Cross purchase agreements are between the various business owners and address each owner’s interest in the business.
 For example, if you are working with three business owners with equal ownership, each business owner would own life insurance policies on the other two partners.

 Below is an easy way to figure out how many life insurance policies you need to write in order to fund a cross-purchase buy-sell agreement.
 As you can see from the example above, there are six life insurance policies needed for this scenario.